-Finally, $\S_{\chi}$ intersects $a_{\chi+1}$ while $\S_{\lambda}$ doesn’t, which means that $\S_{\lambda}$ is a proper subset of $\S_{\chi}$, which contradicts the fact they are both "minimal supports" for $Q$. \end{proof}
+Finally, $ M_{\chi}$ intersects $a_{\chi+1}$ while $ M_{\lambda}$ doesn’t, which means that $ M_{\lambda}$ is a proper subset of $ M_{\chi}$, which contradicts the fact they are both "minimal supports" for $Q$. \end{proof}

-Once we have this, \Cref{clm:unsplittable} gives a bijection between the $\X$ "st" $\X\dcup\AGx\nvDash Q$ and the independent sets of $G$, and we can conclude by exactly reproducing the end of the proof for \cite[Proposition 4.6]{livshitsShapleyValueTuples2021}, which consists in building several variants of the graph $G$ to obtain a solvable linear system for the number of independent sets of $G$ of each size.
-Proof details can be found in the "full version".
+Once we have this, \Cref{clm:unsplittable} gives a bijection between the $\X$ such that $\X\cup\AGx\nvDash Q$ and the independent sets of $G$, which yields the desired reduction $\numBipIndep \polyrx \PQEPhalfOne_Q$ by the direct equivalence between counting satisfying subsets and probabilistic query evaluation.
+We can then obtain $\numBipIndep \polyrx \dShapley_Q$ by exactly reproducing the end of the proof for \cite[Proposition 4.6]{livshitsShapleyValueTuples2021}, which consists in building several variants of the graph $G$ to obtain a solvable linear system for the number of independent sets of $G$ of each size.
+Details are provided in \ref{app:non-rw}.